leonstel/leonstel.github.io/blogs/xmen_part1.md

 - Control the radius of the range of the Cerebro and reflect it on the map (the blue circle around professor X) **(0:22)**
 - Several types of mutants do exists (Alpha, Beta etc) so the option to control mutant markers of a specific type is desired **(0:40)**
 - When a mutant resides within the reach of the constantly moving professor X it will be marked as discovered **(from 0:02 and on)**
-- Wolverine will be sent after those discovered mutants to recruit them on the X Men team. **(1:20)**
+- Wolverine will be sent after these discovered mutants to recruit them on the X Men team. **(1:20)**

 ## Learning Points